 #3 The first European to discover the Pacific Ocean was Vasco Núñez de Balboa

-Vasco Núñez de Balboa crossed the Isthmus of Panama and entered the Pacific Ocean in 1513, meaning he was the first European to see of sail within it.
-He was leading an expedition in search of gold and spotted the ocean.
+Vasco Núñez de Balboa crossed the Isthmus of Panama and entered the Pacific Ocean in 1513, meaning he was the first European to see sail within it.
+The 16th-century explorer was leading an expedition in search of gold and spotted the ocean.
 Vasco Núñez de Balboa claimed it and all its lands for Spain.

 #4 The deepest point in the Pacific Ocean is in the Mariana Trench

 The Mariana Trench is located in the western Pacific, east of the Philippines, and around 124 miles east of the Mariana Islands.
-It is crescent-shaped, measuring more than 1,500 miles (2,550 kilometers) and 43 miles (69 kilometers) wide.
+It is crescent-shaped, measuring more than 1,500 miles (2,550 kilometers) and a width of 43 miles (69 kilometers).
 The Challenger Deep is the single deepest spot in the ocean.
 It lies 200 miles (322 kilometers) southwest of Guam and is nearly seven miles deep.

 Mount Everest would fit into the Challenger Deep with more than a mile to spare.
+So good luck reaching the ocean floor.
 The trench was first explored in 1875 by the H.M.S.

 Challenger, a British ship that recorded the depth at 4,475 fathoms, or about five miles.
 Almost 100 years later, the H.M.S.
 Challenger II took a more accurate reading of around seven miles.

 #5 The Pacific Ocean is 63.8 million square miles (165.25 million square kilometers)